The Alaimo research group is focused on the development of “green” synthetic methods for generating heterocycles of biological importance.

 Dr. McLaughlin’s research involves the spectroscopic and structural characterization of environmentally relevant compounds.

-Dr. Skogerboe works on developing sensitive methods for the analysis of biologic molecules, and in promoting active learning in the chemistry curriculum.
+Dr. Skogerboe works on developing sensitive methods for the analysis of biologic molecules and promotes active learning in the chemistry curriculum.

 Dr. Suydam's research group is focused on the folding, structure and binding energetics of structured RNAs.